silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

 Disabling both the Django toolbar and contracts should speed up the your local LMS and Studio instances significantly.

+**IMPORTANT NOTE:** this may cause devstack to behave strangely in certain scenarios, such as running acceptance tests.
+If something on your devstack is unexplainably not working, try setting both DISABLE_ flags to False.

 ### Other resources

 There are a number of other useful documents on the edX platform wiki: